adamdoescode/PyValidationTalk/reports/slides.md

 ## Check your assumptions before you process your data!

 1. Validate your data
-2. Fix invalid data
+2. Handle the invalid data
-3. Only then; run your data through your pipeline
+3. Finally; run your data through your pipeline
 - This allows for *seperation of concerns*:
   - We can validate and munge our data in one place
   - analyse it in a different place